jakobo/botscripten/README.md

 ## "Special" Comments (Directives)

-If you look at the [onboarding example](/examples/onboarding.twee), you'll notice many of the comments contain an `@yaml` statement.
-While `BotscriptenViewer` doesn't care about these items (they're comments after all), any other system parsing the Twine file can read these statements out of the comment blocks.
+If you look at the [sample](/examples/sample.twee), you'll notice many of the comments contain an `@yaml` statement.
+While `Botscripten` (viewer) doesn't care about these items (they're comments after all), any other system parsing the Twine file can read these statements out of the comment blocks.
+Additionally, if you use botscripen's npm engine, you'll have access to these special comments as part of the story parsing.

 These special comments are called **Directives** and they consist of the comment identifier (`#` or `###`) immediatly followed by `@` and a `word`.
 These are all Directives: